googleapis/gapic-generator-ruby/shared/output/cloud/secretmanager_wrapper/README.md

-# Ruby Client for Secret Manager
+# Ruby Client for the Secret Manager API

-google-cloud-secret_manager is the official library for Secret Manager API.
+google-cloud-secret_manager is the official library for the Secret Manager API.

 Stores, manages, and secures access to application secrets.